-Landslide hazard was evaluated using the latest DOGAMI (Oregon) and WADNR (Washington) data for general landslide risk, as well as existing mapped landsides.
+Landslide hazard was evaluated using the latest DOGAMI (Oregon) and WADNR (Washington) data for existing mapped landslides and DOGMAI data for general landslide risk.
+Limited data on general landslide risk were available for portions of Clark County but was not considered in the evaluation for consistency purposes.
 Figure 6.11 shows both general risk as well as the locations of existing landslides and Table 5.5 (attached) highlights routes with significant landslide risk.
 Generally, areas of high risk, (red) and mapped landsides overlap.
 Landslides can be a hazard during periods of wet weather but should also be expected during a seismic event.

 Figure 6.11.
-RETRs relative to Community/Neighborhood Essential Facilities
+RETRs relative to Landslide Susceptibility